 Isla Escudo de Veraguas has been designated as a protected area and is located within the Ngobe-Bugle comarca which means the local indigenous people have strong administrative power.

 A group of scientists from ZSL went out to Escudo to conduct an extensive population survey of the pygmy sloths in March 2012.
-In total they encountered 72 sloths and observed a lot of mangroves that had been cut down: it is thought that now there are less than 100 individuals left on the island.
-At present a campaign is being run to raise funds to implement conservation plans that include socioeconomic work with local communities and schools to stop poaching and reduce mangrove harvesting.
+In total they encountered 72 sloths and observed some mangrove cutting, estimating that there may be fewer than 100 individuals within mangrove habitats, but that more sloths may be present in dense forest.
+At present a campaign is being run to raise funds to develop a participatory conservation strategy for the pygmy sloth that involves all stakeholders.

 This project supports in-country EDGE Fellows to help conserve relevant EDGE species